nsrr/taar2-9-knockout-mice-documentation/pages/README.md

-**Note: These data are not yet available for general data requests.**

 ## About

-To support research on Trace Amine-Associated Receptors (TAARs) and their role in sleep-wake regulation, the Sleep Neurobiology Laboratory at SRI International provides this dataset (Park 2024) on TAAR2-9knockout (KO) mice.
-The data aim to facilitate investigation into the physiological and neurobiological impacts of TAAR family members on sleep structure, EEG spectral power, and dopaminergic signaling.
+To support research on Trace Amine-Associated Receptors (TAARs) and their role in sleep-wake regulation, the Sleep Neurobiology Laboratory at SRI International provides this dataset on TAAR2-9 knockout (KO) mice.
+The data are intended to facilitate investigation into the physiological and neurobiological impacts of TAAR family members on sleep structure, EEG spectral power, and dopaminergic signaling.

 ## Methods

 This dataset comprises physiological recordings from male TAAR2-9 KO and wild-type (WT) C57BL/6J mice.
 Recordings were collected under baseline, sleep deprivation, and pharmacological conditions.

-Measured signals include:
+Signals measured include:

 - EEG (electroencephalogram)
 - EMG (electromyogram)